junh-ki/docker_tutorial/README.md

 A list of running containers can be seen using the docker ps command.
 (e.g., $ docker ps)

+- Docker Host: a physical system or virtual machine running Linux.
+This can be your laptop, server or virtual machine in your data center, or computing resource provided by a cloud provider.

 - Docker Daemon: The background service running on the host that manages building, running and distributing Docker containers.
 The daemon is the process that runs in the operating system